orangeturtle739/bluehunters/README.md

 ## Introduction
 We built 2 small cars which used Bluetooth Received Signal Strength Indicator (RSSI) measurements to navigate towards a stationary base station.
 The cars and base station used a Bluetooth Low Energy (BLE) 4.0 module to take the measurements and a PIC32MX250 microcontroller.
-The cars also used a 3 axis magnetometer as as compass in order to reliably turn, as well as 2 micro 9 g servos to drive them.
+The cars also used a 3 axis magnetometer as as compass in order to reliably turn, as well as 2 micro 9 g servos to drive.
 Each unit was powered with 3 AA batteries.
 Finally, the chassis and wheels of each car were 3D printed.

+### Video

 <iframe width="560" height="315" src="https://www.youtube.com/embed/g5H4cLJBA_Q?rel=0" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen></iframe>